pivotal/docs-platform-automation/docs/configuration-management/configure-director.md

 Alternatively, you can add the following task to your pipeline to generate and persist this for you:

-{% code_snippet 'pivotal/platform-automation', 'staged-director-config' %}
+{% code_snippet 'tasks', 'staged-director-config' %}

 {% include ".missing_fields_opsman_director.md" %}